randdusing/cordova-plugin-bluetoothle/readme.md

 # Cordova Bluetooth LE Plugin
-This plugin allows you to interact with Bluetooth LE devices on Android, iOS, and partially on Windows.
+This plugin allows you to interact with Bluetooth LE devices on Android, iOS, and Windows.

 ## Requirements ##